rylee1999/RGoerlitzTechLog/MarkDownFiles/InstantApps.md

-# Learning about ArcGIS Instant Apps
+# Learning About ArcGIS Instant Apps

 **** It took a long time to configure, had to refresh page to get it to work ****